 Deductible Mileage Isn't Just For Businesses & Employees

-Moving mileage: Are you required to move because of your job or a new location for self-employment?
+Moving mileage: Update: Beginning in 2018 and through 2025, this deduction will be only available to military personnel who qualify.
+Are you required to move because of your job or a new location for self-employment?
 If so, is the distance from your old home to your new employment more than 50 miles compared to the distance from your old home to your old employment?
-If yes, then you can deduct the mileage for transporting your household goods (using your own vehicles) to your new home at a rate of $0.17 per mile in 2017 ($0.19 per mile in 2016.)
+If yes, then you can deduct the mileage for transporting your household goods (using your own vehicles) to your new home at a rate of $0.18 per mile in 2018 ($0.17 per mile in 2017.)

 Charitable mileage: In addition to documented charitable donations of money and goods, you can take a deduction for mileage at $0.14 per mile.
 This might include a trip to Goodwill, volunteering for a fund raiser, being a chaperone for a youth group, or various other opportunities involving charitable organizations.
 Do be sure that the organization itself is, in fact, a charitable organization listed in IRS' Publication 78.